-Appendix A - 3 IVT Table of Incentives and Penalties
+Appendix A-7 IVT RIDE Table of Incentives and Penalties

-Appendix A-3

-Table of Incentives or Penalties - Fixed Route
+Appendix A-7 Table of Incentives and Penalties - IVT RIDE - Demand Response

 It is the goal of ICTC to foster and maintain a cooperative relationship with the Provider.
-Through the award of the contract, ICTC and Provider agree to this system as necessary, to ensure that the performance required in the contract is delivered.
+Through the award of the contract, ICTC and Provider agree to this system of Incentives and Penalties as necessary, to insure that the performance required in the contract is delivered.

-In the event penalties are imposed by ICTC, then the Provider may have the opportunity to appeal, at the discretion of ICTC, any sums assessed against it as penalties demonstrating either:
+In the event Incentives and Penalties are imposed by ICTC, then the Provider may have the opportunity to appeal, at the discretion of ICTC, any sums assessed against it as Incentives and Penalties by demonstrating either:

-- 1. Incorrect Assessment The Provider had met the applicable service standard and/or that the Service had been delivered in accordance with the Agreement. - 2.
-Beyond the Provider's Control The event which resulted in a penalty assessment was caused by or attributable to mitigating circumstances beyond the Provider's control.
+1. Incorrect Assessment - The Provider had met the applicable service standard and/or that the Service had been delivered in accordance with the Agreement.

+2. Beyond the Provider's Control - The event which resulted in a liquidated damage assessment was caused by or attributable to mitigating circumstances beyond the Provider's control.
 The Provider shall not be held responsible for failure to provide on-time service due to accidents not involving ICTC vehicles, unusual weather or traffic conditions, road detours, or naturally occurring disasters, if sufficient documentation is provided to ICTC.

-Neither the agreement of ICTC to accept penalties as compensation for the Provider's failure to perform, nor the imposition or assessment of any penalties, shall affect any other rights and remedies of ICTC under the Agreement, including the right of ICTC to terminate the Agreement in accordance with the termination provisions.
+Neither the agreement of ICTC to accept Incentives and Penalties as compensation for its penalties for the Provider's failure to perform, nor the imposition or assessment of any Incentives and Penalties, shall affect any other rights and remedies of ICTC under the Agreement, including the right of ICTC to terminate the Agreement in accordance with the termination provisions.